TOURBIT partnership is a public and private alliance of complementary 8 organisations covering 7 countries

 Through its digital transformation portal, the BCC provides all necessary services and means to SMEs to accelerate their digitalisation process and connects them to technology providers.
 The newly established Digital Hub located within the Chamber’s installations furthermore offers the perfect physical and online infrastructure to push for business digitalisation.

-Created by Paris&Co, Welcome City Lab is a programme to stimulate innovation in the tourist sector including the world’s first incubator that is dedicated to this sector.
-Created in 2013 with the support of the City of Paris, the Welcome City Lab has incubated and coached more than 160 startups with a success rate of 85% to date.
+Paris&Co Tourisme is a programme to stimulate innovation in the tourist sector including the world’s first incubator that is dedicated to this sector.
+Created in 2013 with the support of the City of Paris, Paris&Co Tourisme (formerly known as the Welcome City Lab) has incubated and coached more than 160 startups with a success rate of 85% to date.

 4. ARCTUR DOO – Slovenia